Why formalize root cause analysis?

 To be successful, we need to perform a rigorous and systematic critique of the design—with enough follow up to ensure that any correctable issues have been resolved.
 Usually, … Continue reading

 There is so much to learn from this case for those who develop products for a living and automotive products in particular.
 Understanding the impact of concept selection and testing of the product on the project success and product quality is important.
 The early decisions we make regarding the development of the product will stay with us long after launch or we may find ourselves reworking the entire product.

 Most every design solution requires trade-off considerations.
 For example, we sacrifice weight for reliability; or we may increase the cost to obtain a longer battery life.
 Making this trade-off decision requires forethought and systems level thinking regarding the consequences and risks to product development and production.
 In the case of the VW diesel situation, the trade off was NOx and CO2.

-The starting point of the diesel matter was, in hindsight, the strategic decision by Volkswagen in 2005 to start … Continue reading
+The starting point of the diesel matter was, in hindsight, the strategic decision by Volkswagen in 2005 to start a … Continue reading

 Below is an excerpt of our book Testing of Complex and Embedded Systems